-- ANALOG INPUT: use the GR-MEGA high quality balanced analog inputs - RESAMPLING: use the GR-MEGA engine output - USB C: use the multitrack UAC2 audio from the USB C port.
+\ ANALOG INPUT: use the GR-MEGA high quality balanced analog inputs

+\ RESAMPLING: use the GR-MEGA engine output

+\ USB C: use the multitrack UAC2 audio from the USB C port.
 This allows you to record digital audio straight from your PC or Mac!
 Since firmware 1.3 this is reliable.
 At this moment just the first 2 tracks (the first stereo track) are used for recording.
-Only one layer may be recording at the same time. - USB A: The idea here is that you can use your own USB class compliant interface.
-This is not yet implemented, but it may be at some point.
-However, it may be a while, since supporting all USB audio devices in practice is impossible.
-Many audio interfaces, especially the more exclusive ones, require special drivers, and we cannot implement them all.
-More importantly, since USB C enables you to already hook up your PC or Mac, that means that this feature is much less useful.
+Only one layer may be recording at the same time.

+\ USB A: The idea here is that you can use your own USB class compliant interface.
+At the moment of writing, the implementation is experimental.
+You may need to change "Audio source" a few times, and a crash is possible.
+Hence this mode is not recommended at this point, but we will at least endeavor to stabilize this feature.